Ever Wondered What a Kudamundi Is?

-If you’ve ever been to a Sandos resort in the Riviera Maya, Mexico, you know that we have plenty of wild animals roaming the properties.
-One of the critters you’ll see the most at Sandos Caracol Eco Experience Resort and Sandos Playacar Beach Experience Resort is known as the “coati”.
+If you’ve ever been to a Sandos resort in the Riviera Maya you know that we have plenty of wild animals roaming the properties.
+One of the critters you’ll see at Sandos Caracol Eco Experience Resort and Sandos Playacar is known as the “coati” or “kudamundi”.

-The coati lives all across North and South America, in regions like Central America and Brazil, and they’re also an important part of wildlife in Mexico.
+The Kudamundi (also known as the Mexican raccoon) lives all across North and South America, in regions like Central America and Brazil, and they’re also an important part of wildlife in Mexico.
 Since it spans so many cultures, the coati has several names in each country, derived from languages like Portuguese, Guarani, Spanish and even Mayan:

 - Hog-nosed raccoon